Armored Core 2: Another Age: Plot

 Five years after the coup attempt led by Leos Klein the Earth government struggles to realize one of its original objectives, relocating people from the underground cities to the Earth's surface.
 The three largest corporations, Zio Matrix, Emeraude, and Balena, fight for dominance following a massive loss of influence.
 The government attempts to keep the corporations in check, but the situation is made more complex by the involvement of a rebel group, the Indies, who engage both sides in an attempt to establish a new government.

+The player character is a veteran Earth Raven working for all sides.
+Due to the coup and the Martian war, the government has set rules restricting the actions of Ravens.
+The government's major aim is to reclaim the surface completely, but its attention is forcefully shifted due to the actions of the Indies and the corporations.
+The player can choose missions relating to each city and location, including underground cities and surface locations.

+The main final mission comes from Concord Corporation, the parent corporation of Nerves Concord, the successor of Ravens' Nest.
+In the mission, the player is sent to assist two Ravens against an unidentified Raven who, in a rampage, has attacked and killed multiple Ravens for reasons unknown.
+Though the enemy Raven's identity is not revealed in-game, the enemy is actually Nine-Ball, the final antagonist of both Armored Core (video game) and Armored Core: Master of Arena.